cap-js/sdm/README.md

 - Draft functionality : Provides the capability of working with draft attachments.
 - Display attachments specific to repository: Lists attachments contained in the repository that is configured with the CAP application.
 - Custom properties in attachments : Provides the capability to define custom properties for attachments in SDM.
+- Link as attachments: Provides the capability to support link or URL as attachments.

 ### Table of Contents